noammalca1/GPIO-Bank-32-bit-with-Debounce-Interrupts/README.md

 ## Verification Testbench (Simulation and Waveforms)

-The project includes a Verilog testbench (`tb.v`) that performs the following automated tests:
+The project includes a Verilog testbench (`tb_gpio_32.v`) that performs the following automated tests:

 1.  **Direction & Output Test:** Configures pins as outputs and verifies driven values.
 2.  **Debounce Logic Test:** Injects short glitches (ignored) and long stable signals (accepted) to verify the debounce counter.